Watches

 • High-End Rolex (Daytona, Sky-Dweller, Yacht-Master II): $14,000 – $60,000+

-Popular models like the Submariner 116610LN have appreciated from an original retail of around $8,500 to over $13,000–$17,000 in the secondary market.
-Meanwhile, models such as the Daytona 116500LN can fetch upwards of $30,000, nearly doubling their retail price due to sustained demand and limited supply.
+Popular models like the Submariner 116610LN have climbed from an original retail of around $8,500 to well over $13,000 to $17,000 on the secondary market.
+The Daytona 116500LN routinely fetches upwards of $30,000, nearly double its retail price, driven by sustained demand and deliberately tight supply.

-Hublot watches, while often priced higher at retail due to the brand’s use of exotic materials (like Magic Gold, sapphire crystal cases, and carbon fiber), generally do not perform as strongly in the resale market.
-According to the same data, Hublot watches retain an average of 60% to 75% of their retail value, depending on the model and market trends.
+Hublot watches often carry higher retail prices thanks to exotic materials like Magic Gold, sapphire crystal cases, and carbon fiber.
+But on the resale market, the numbers soften considerably.
+On average, Hublot watches retain around 60% to 75% of their retail value, and that range depends heavily on the model and prevailing market trends.

 • Entry-Level Hublot (Classic Fusion): $7,000 – $10,000